livegnik/2way-design/2WAY High-Level Design.md

 # Introduction <a name="introduction"></a>

 In today's digital landscape, centralized identity and reputation systems are everywhere, forming the foundation of online interactions.
-These systems manage user accounts, evaluating the credibility or reliability of users, products, services, and other entities based on various criteria.
+These systems manage user accounts and evaluate the credibility or reliability of users, products, services, and other entities based on various criteria.
 They operate similarly to algorithms used by popular platforms to establish and maintain user identities.
 While these systems offer convenience, they also introduce significant vulnerabilities and limitations that affect both users and third-party service providers.
 From privacy concerns to regulatory compliance challenges, centralized systems pose significant risks and costs to all stakeholders.

 For users, centralized identity and reputation systems often require the disclosure of sensitive personal information to third-party intermediaries.
 This reliance raises privacy concerns and exposes users to data breaches and unauthorized access.
 Additionally, users may face restrictions on their digital freedoms, as centralized systems are subject to censorship and control by a single authority.